ipfs-shipyard/is-ipfs/README.md

 ### `isIPFS.subdomain(url)`

-Returns `true` if the provided `url` string includes a valid IPFS, IPNS or DNSLink subdomain or `false` otherwise.
+Returns `true` if the provided `url` string includes a valid IPFS, looks like IPNS or DNSLink subdomain or `false` otherwise.

 ### `isIPFS.ipfsSubdomain(url)`